Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Conclusions

-These results are summarised in Fig. \ref{fig:results_008} and Fig. \ref{fig:results_015}: by simply discarding outliers as detected by NezNet, all the metrics of the sample improve considerably.
-Moreover, NezNet's redshift estimates are comparable or superior in precision to SED-based photometric redshifts, depending on the values chosen for the hyper-parameters.
+These results are summarised in Fig. \ref{fig:results_008} and Fig. \ref{fig:results_015}: when outliers as detected by NezNet are discarded, all the metrics of the sample improve considerably.
+Moreover, the NezNet redshift estimates are comparable to or superior in precision to SED-based photometric redshifts, depending on the values chosen for the hyper-parameters.
 Increasing $\Delta z$ increases the goodness of the classifier (Fig. \ref{fig:roc_dz}), as well as the fraction of retained data (Fig. \ref{fig:results_dz}).
-Changing $n_{\text{NN}}$ has a smaller impact on the classifier (Fig. \ref{fig:roc_nn}), although it significantly affects the redshift quality metrics, since a large enough $n_{\text{NN}}$ improves the probability of detecting a real neighbour; a value $n_{\text{NN}} \sim 30$ is optimal in the case of VIPERS (Fig. \ref{fig:results_nn}).
+Changing $n_{\text{NN}}$ has a smaller impact on the classifier (Fig. \ref{fig:roc_nn}), although it significantly affects the redshift quality metrics because a large enough $n_{\text{NN}}$ improves the probability of detecting a real neighbour; a value $n_{\text{NN}} \sim 30$ is optimal in the case of VIPERS (Fig. \ref{fig:results_nn}).

+It is often the case that the fraction of the parent photometric sample without a spectroscopic measurements has a higher density than the spectroscopic sample.
+VIPERS indeed has a spectroscopic surface density of $\Sigma \sim 6 \cdot 10^3 / \text{deg}^2$, to compare against the photometric surface density $\Sigma_{\text{ph}} \sim 45 \cdot 10^3 / \text{deg}^2$.
+For this reason, we tested NezNet by varying the surface density of the spectroscopic sample used during training.
+We achieved this by repeating the training procedure on a uniformly subsampled catalogue extracted from W1.
+The test was performed on W4 without any subsampling, so that we tested for the effectiveness of NezNet trained on a lower-density catalogue.
+Fig. \ref{fig:subsample} shows that NezNet keeps its effectiveness even when using a subsample of one-eighth of the original spectroscopic density $\Sigma$, similar to the VIPERS ratio of spectroscopic to photometric objects.

+This suggests that NezNet could have an interesting potential also in the context of future experiments, such as \textit{Euclid} or the NASA \textit{Nancy Grace Roman} mission \citep{roman}.
+These slitless spectroscopic surveys will indeed naturally deliver overlapping photometric and spectroscopic data, which can be combined using NezNet to improve photometric redshift estimates.